readprofile(8) — Linux manual page

 -M, --multiplier multiplier

-On some architectures it is possible to alter the frequency
+On some architectures it is possible to alter the frequency at

-resets the profiling buffer, and requires superuser
+the profiling buffer, and requires superuser privileges.

 -p, --profile pro-file